 In January 2020, we entered into an exclusive collaboration and license agreement with Apollomics (Hong Kong) Limited, or Apollomics, for the development and commercialization of uproleselan and GMI-1687 in Mainland China, Hong Kong, Macau and Taiwan, also known as Greater China.
 Under the terms of the agreement, Apollomics will be responsible for clinical development and commercialization in Greater China.
 We will also collaborate with Apollomics to advance the preclinical and clinical development of GMI-1687.
 We received an upfront cash payment of \$9.0 million and in September 2020 received a \$1.0 million development milestone payment.
-Subject to the terms of the agreement, will be eligible to receive potential further milestone payments totaling approximately \$179.0 million, as well as tiered royalties ranging from the high single digits to 15%, as a percentage of net sales.
+There were no milestone payments from Apollomics during the years ended December 31, 2022 or 2021.
+Subject to the terms of the agreement, we will be eligible to receive potential further milestone payments totaling approximately \$179.0 million, as well as tiered royalties ranging from the high single digits to 15%, as a percentage of net sales.
 Apollomics will be responsible for all costs related to development, regulatory approvals, and commercialization activities for uproleselan and GMI-1687 in Greater China, and we and Apollomics expect to enter into clinical and commercial supply agreements with respect to our provision of uproleselan and GMI-1687 to Apollomics.
 We retain all rights for both compounds in the rest of the world.

-In September 2020, the China National Medical Products Administration (NMPA) Center for Drug Evaluation (CDE) granted IND approval for uproleselan (APL-106) enabling the initiation of a Phase 1 PK and tolerability study and includes acceptance of a Phase 3 bridging study of APL-106 in combination with chemotherapy in relapsed/refractory AML.
-In January 2021, APL-106 was granted Breakthrough Therapy designation from the China NMPA CDE for the treatment of relapsed/refractory acute myeloid leukemia.
+In September 2020, the China National Medical Products Administration, or NMPA, Center for Drug Evaluation, or CDE, granted IND approval for uproleselan (also known as APL-106), enabling the initiation of a Phase 1 pharmacokinetics and tolerability study and a planned Phase 3 bridging study of APL-106 in combination with chemotherapy in relapsed/refractory AML.
+In January 2021, APL-106 was granted Breakthrough Therapy Designation from the China NMPA CDE for the treatment of relapsed/refractory AML.
+In March 2021, Apollomics enrolled the first patient in the Phase 1 study and enrolled the first patient in the Phase 3 portion of the trial in November 2021.

 In June 2020, we entered into a clinical supply agreement with Apollomics under which we will manufacture and supply uproleselan product to Apollomics at agreed upon prices.
 Apollomics has the option to begin manufacture after appropriate material transfer requirements are met.
-During the year ended December 31, 2020, we recognized \$163,000 in revenue from the sale of clinical supplies to Apollomics under the clinical supply agreement.
+During the year ended December 31, 2021, we recognized \$1.1 million in revenue from the sale of clinical supplies to Apollomics under the clinical supply agreement.
+There were no sales of clinical supplies to Apollomics during the year ended December 31, 2022.